klaasnotfound/epex-spot-forecast/README.md

 This is likely due to external factors like increased supply or demand from individual market participants (e.g. for pumped hydro storage).
 These factors are known to the bidding parties and influence the day-ahead auction price but are not visible in the weather forecast or previous-day market data.

-Visual inspection of the data revealed something curious: More often than not, the predicted prices and the day-ahead prices seemed to be on opposite sides of the intraday price.
+Visual inspection of the data revealed something interesting: More often than not, the predicted prices and the day-ahead prices seemed to be on opposite sides of the intraday price.
 The day-ahead auction (DAA) price was generally "more correct", but the question was whether "blending in" a bit of the model prediction would yield an improved estimate.
 Defining the blended price as

 $$p_{blend} = \gamma \cdot p_{pred} + (1-\gamma) \cdot p_{daa}$$